-Vanya Eftimova Bellinger and I became acquainted three years ago after I heard her speak her then new book, Marie von Clausewitz: The Woman Behind the Making of ON WAR at the Pritzker Military Library.
+Vanya Eftimova Bellinger and I became acquainted three years ago after I heard her speak about her then new book, Marie von Clausewitz: The Woman Behind the Making of ON WAR at the Pritzker Military Library.
 I was fascinated.
 Bellinger not only introduced me to an engaging historical figure about whom I knew absolutely nothing, but she also discussed important questions about the difficulties of writing about historical women.
 (Something that regular readers of History in the Margins know is a favorite topic of mine.)
 She did a Q & A for the blog then.
 I’m delighted to have her back.

 Vanya currently teaches at Air University’s Graduate School of Professional Military Education and Air Command and Staff College and is working on her second book, a study of Carl von Clausewitz’s Last Campaign (1830-1831).
 Prior to that she worked as international correspondent for major European media.
 The views expressed are her own and do not reflect the official position of the U.S. Air Force, the Department of Defense, or the U.S. Government.
 (A disclaimer that has never appeared on History in the Margins before.)